learn-co-curriculum/phase-1-classes-and-instances/README.md

 ## Using the `constructor`

-Typically, when we create an instance of a `class`, we want it to contain some bit of unique information.
+Typically, when we create an instance of a `class`, we want it to contain some bit of unique information from the beginning.
 To do this, we use a special method called `constructor`:

 ```js
 class Fish {